pypm/home/docs/studies/prov20201103/index.md

 Following initial rapid growth in mid-March and decline after lockdown measures, community transmission appears to have remained low, until July.
-The daily case rates grew in July at 5+/3 % per day, followed by decline in August and an outbreak in September.
+The daily case rates grew in July at 5+/3 % per day, followed by decline in August and rapid growth starting in mid-September, now at about 6% per day.

 ![mb](img/mb_2_3_1103.png)